rahmatnazali/pimage/README.md

 Hi!
 I got piles of emails of thanks regarding how this code help them on their affairs or getting their Degree :) Maintain the repository took time and effort, if you want to support me, please consider <a href="https://www.buymeacoffee.com/EyWFfgS" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

+### Old Python 2 version

+You can find the old module written with python 2 on [this repository](https://github.com/rahmatnazali/image-copy-move-detection-python2).
+This repository now host the python 3 version

 ## Description
 This is an implementation of python script to detect a copy-move manipulation attack on digital image based on Overlapping Blocks.